arturozambrano/arturozambrano.github.io/cv/cv-zambrano.md

 ## Personal Statement

-My motivation to by a teacher in software engineering is to help advance the understanding of my students of such a significant topic.
+My motivation to be a teacher in software engineering is to advance the understanding of my students of such a significant topic.
-For doing that I am based not only  in my academic background but also in my field experience in different areas.
+For doing that I am based not only  in my academic background but also in my field experience in different software development projects.

 Currently I am professor assistant in two universities with a more than 15 years of experience in both grad and undergrad courses.
 My Phd was done in the area of software engineering, in particular in modularity applying